OmarBedawi/my_first_e-store/readme_files/testing/testing.md

-> As an Owner, I would like details of every e-Book, easily foundable by the user.
+> As an Owner, I would like details of every product, easily foundable by the user.

-* The E-Book page and the E-Book Detail page offers the users a full panoramic of all the details they need to know about an e-Book.
+* Product and the product Detail pages offer the users a full panoramic of all the details they need to know about a product.

 > As an Owner, I would like items to be kept in a basket, so I can make sure users only have to pay once, encouraging them to purchase more.

 * As users navigate through the site, unpaid items are held in a basket which relys on session data to stay up-to-date.
-Users can use this basket to add more items, update items quantity and remove items before they have to checkout.
+Users can use this basket to add more items, update items quantity or remove items before they have to checkout.